hashicorp/consul/README.md

 We vendor most (not all!) packages.
 This is mostly because vendoring isn't a perfect solution (in Go).
 We don't vendor `mholt/caddy` and `miekg/dns` for instance.
-Using `make` will pull down these dependencies and check out the correct version as well.
+Using `make` will pull down these dependencies and checks out the correct version as well.

 Next just run `make`: